ansys/ansys-sphinx-theme/doc/source/usage.rst

 If you want to use a customized coverpage for the PDF, add the preamble of the coverpage using ``latex elements``.
-For using the ansys coverpage, you can set latex elements as:
+For using the Ansys coverpage, you can set LaTeX elements as:

 .. code-block:: python